FTC: Affiliate Disclosure: All links pay commission

 Garmin Forerunner 955 Review - Summary

-The Forerunner 955 is the best ever triathlon watch with all the new features carried over from the latest Garmin Fenix 7.
-Interaction with key features is improved compared to Garmin’s earlier triathlon watches so an upgrade from an FR945 is sensible and binning your old Forerunner 935 is so obvious that you pressed the BUY button a few minutes ago and are just coming here as a sanity check.
+The Forerunner 955 is the best-ever triathlon watch with all the new features carried over from the latest Garmin Fenix 7.
+How you work with the features is improved compared to Garmin’s earlier triathlon watches so an upgrade from an FR945 is sensible and binning your old Forerunner 935 was so obvious that you pressed the BUY button a few minutes ago and are just coming here as a sanity check (you’re sane).

 Pros